 Thompson dragged Crystal Emmanuel with her into the semis after the Canadian ran a personal best of 11.14 seconds.

 The fastest qualifier from the round races was Germany’s Gina Luckenkemper, who produced a personal best of 10.95 to take heat 1 ahead of the fast finishing Ivorian Murielle Ahouré (11.04) and the quick starting Jura Levy (11.09) of Jamaica.

 Marie-Josee Ta Lou of Ivory Coast had the second-best time of 11.00 and she got home ahead of World 200m champion Dafne Schippers of the Netherlands who did 11.08 to advance.

-Elsewhere, Olympic 100m silver medallist Tori Bowie of the United States also moved on when she won her first round heat in 11.05 over Nigerian Blessing Okagbare-Ighoteguonor (11.22).
+Elsewhere, Olympic 100m silver medallist Tori Bowie of the United States also moved on when she won her first-round heat in 11.05 over Nigerian Blessing Okagbare-Ighoteguonor (11.22).

-Other medal contenders advancing to the semi-finals were Deajah Stevens of USA and Trinidad and Tobago’s Kelly-Ann Baptiste, while Rosangela Santos of Brazil won the fifth women’s 100m first round heat in 11.04 and Britain’s Daryll Neita won the sixth in 11.15.
+Other medal contenders advancing to the semi-finals were Deajah Stevens of the USA and Trinidad and Tobago’s Kelly-Ann Baptiste, while Rosangela Santos of Brazil won the fifth women’s 100m first round heat in 11.04 and Britain’s Daryll Neita won the sixth in 11.15.

 Meanwhile, Dutchman Thijmen Kupers is the fastest qualifier from the first round of the men’s 800m after he won his heat in 1:45.53.

-World record holder and defending champion David Rudisha is out of the championships, but two other Kenyans, Emmanuel Korir and Ferguson Rotich won their respective first round heats and moved on.
+World record holder and defending champion David Rudisha is out of the championships, but two other Kenyans, Emmanuel Korir and Ferguson Rotich won their respective first-round heats and moved on.